Great Place to Work® and Fortune have named Continued as one of the 2020 Best Workplaces for Women.

 “We know that an inclusive workforce helps ensure a diversity of viewpoints and work styles.
 I consistently hear women in our company say they feel included in decisions and supported both professionally and personally.”

-continued is a leading provider of online continuing education.
+Continued is a leading provider of online continuing education.
 Our mission is to provide an exceptional learning experience that enhances the lives and careers of those we serve.
-We offer quality, affordable online continuing education resources to a broad range of professionals in the fields of audiology, speech-language pathology, occupational therapy, physical therapy, and early childhood education.
-As a 100% virtual workplace, continued’s more than 100 employees bring talent, expertise, and dedication to the company’s mission without geographic constraints.
+We offer quality, affordable online continuing education resources to a broad range of professionals in the fields of audiology, early childhood education, occupational therapy, physical therapy, social work, and speech-language pathology.
+Continued is a 100% virtual workplace.
+Our team members bring talent, expertise, and dedication to the company’s mission without geographic constraints.

 About the Best Workplaces for Women